Thank you for supporting indie publishing!

 I was celebrating, as well.
 Summer’s endless sunny skies burnt me out.
 It sounds terrible, but I was getting tired of taking pictures with no clouds and endless blue horizons.
 I was tired of climbing mountains and not finding snow, scanning the horizon and seeing an absence of distant white peaks.
 I was getting tired of dried out ponds and low flowing rivers.
 I missed the rain.
 I missed the clouds.
 I missed what makes this place home.
 As October rolled toward the end of sunsets after 5pm, a storm promised to wake me up.
 It promised to fill the lakes, flood the rivers and bring life back to the Pacific Northwest.

 Along Hood Canal, the city of Hoodsport was getting dumped on.
-Over sixty hours, the town received 6+ inches of rain, more than they had in the previous 29 days combined.
 In the mountains and higher elevations, even more rain was falling.
 Up on Mount Ellinor and Mount Washington, snow was falling for the first time since April, and along the coast, strong winds were blasting the bluffs.
 Finally, a fall storm was hitting the region, and I had to get out in it.
 I had watched the forecast all week, monitoring water levels and rainfall predictions, hoping to hit a hike along a river during its peak flow.
 The river I choose was a no-brainer.
 Hiking along the Staircase Loop Trail of Olympic National Park was the closest, the easiest to get to and the river that I knew best.
 Ninety minutes from Olympia, I put of my rain gear, changed my shoes and hit the trail, ready to take see the deluge for myself.